Remove involuntary fake pornography from Google

 How do I take a screenshot?

-You can take a screenshot on your computer or your mobile device.
-We suggest that you take the screenshot on the same device that you’ll use to submit the form, so you won’t need to transfer the image between devices.
+You can take a screenshot on your computer or with your mobile device.
+You may want to take the screenshot on the same device that you use to submit the form.
+Edit screenshots you submit to obscure any sexually explicit portions.

 Learn how to take a screenshot on your:

-How do I request removal of content that’s no longer live on a website?
+How do I request removal of content that’s no longer live?

-This removal process is for content that is still live on a webpage.
-If the content no longer appears on the webpage but appears in Google search results or as a cached page, request removal with the Outdated URL removal tool.
+If the content no longer appears on a webpage, but appears in Google Search results or as a cached page, you can request a refresh of outdated content.

 false